Reindex data

 {

-"description": "Transforms a text field into a list.
-Calculates the length of the 'word' field and saves it in the new 'word_count' field.
-Removes the 'test' field.",
+"description": "Converts text field to list.
+Calculates the length of the 'word' field and saves it in the new field 'word_count'.
+Deletes the 'test' field",

 "processors": [